- Search The Registry

 Nickolas Ashford was born in Fairfield, South Carolina.
-He was raised in Willow Run, Michigan and moved to New York City to pursue a dance career.
-He and Valarie Simpson met at Harlem's White Rock Baptist Church in 1963 and became one of the most successful 20th century contemporary music composers in the world.
+He was raised in Willow Run, Michigan, and moved to New York City to pursue a dance career.
+He and Valarie Simpson met at Harlem's White Rock Baptist Church in 1963 and became one of the world's most successful 20th-century contemporary music composers.

 In 1966, Ashford & Simpson joined the Motown staff and were paired with the vocal duo Marvin Gaye and Tammi Terrell.
-They wrote and/or produced all but one of the late-1960s Gaye/Terrell singles, including hits such as the original version of "Ain't No Mountain High Enough", "Your Precious Love", "Ain't Nothing Like the Real Thing", and "You're All I Need to Get By".
+They wrote and/or produced all but one of the late-1960s Gaye/Terrell singles, including hits such as the original version of "Ain't No Mountain High Enough," "Your Precious Love," "Ain't Nothing Like the Real Thing," and "You're All I Need to Get By."
 According to Gaye in the book Divided Soul, Simpson did most of the vocals on the last album he did with Terrell, Easy, as a way for Terrell's family to have additional income as she was battling an ultimately fatal brain tumor.
-(Simpson is quoted as denying this in a book written by Terrell's sister Ludie Montgomery.)
+(Simpson is quoted as denying this in a book by Terrell's sister Ludie Montgomery.)

 In 1974, Ashford & Valarie Simpson married and resumed their career as a duo with the Warner Bros. album, Gimme Something Real.
-This was followed by the hit singles, "Don't Cost You Nothin'" (1977), "It Seems To Hang On" (1978), "Is It Still Good to Ya" (1978), "Found a Cure" (1979), "Street Corner" (1982), and their biggest hit, "Solid", released in 1984.
-Also during that time (1978) they were featured as vocalists, along with Chaka Khan, on the hit single "Stuff Like That" from Quincy Jones' Sounds...
-And Stuff Like That album and contributed to the writing of the soundtrack to The Wiz.
+The hit singles followed this, "Don't Cost You Nothin'" (1977), "It Seems To Hang On" (1978), "Is It Still Good to Ya" (1978), "Found a Cure" (1979), "Street Corner" (1982), and their biggest hit, "Solid," released in 1984.
+Also during that time (1978), they were featured as vocalists, along with Chaka Khan, on the hit single "Stuff Like That" from Quincy Jones' Sounds...
+And Stuff Like That album contributed to the writing of the soundtrack to The Wiz.

-On his own, Ashford (along with Frank Wilson), produced "I'm Gonna Make You Love Me", which Diana Ross & the Supremes recorded in collaboration with the Temptations in 1968.
-He also appeared in the movie New Jack City (1991), as Reverend Oates, an ordained minister who was part of Nino Brown's entourage.
-In 1996, Ashford & Simpson opened the restaurant and live entertainment venue, Sugar Bar in New York City, which has an open mic on Thursday nights, where performers have included Queen Latifah and Felicia Collins.
+On his own, Ashford (along with Frank Wilson) produced "I'm Gonna Make You Love Me," which Diana Ross & the Supremes recorded in collaboration with the Temptations in 1968.
+He also appeared in the movie New Jack City (1991) as Reverend Oates, an ordained minister who was part of Nino Brown's entourage.
+In 1996, Ashford & Simpson opened the restaurant and live entertainment venue, Sugar Bar in New York City, which has an open mic on Thursday nights, with performers including Queen Latifah and Felicia Collins.
 That same year they recorded the album Been Found with poet Maya Angelou.